If you love budget friendly decor, this is your project. Learn how to make this unique yarn wall hanging with a stick and some cute colors of yarn.

 - Drill into the ends of each dowel rod.
 Create a braid of the three colors of yarn about 24" long, then feed through the holes and knot for hanging.

-- Hang the wall hanging by cutting a length of yarn and tying loops around the wood at each end, or drilling and knotting.
+- Hang by cutting a length of yarn and tying loops around the wood at each end, or drilling and knotting.

-- Hang on a thumb tack or nail.
+- Display on a thumb tack or nail.

 This project was free as I had all the items on hand, however, you obviously might need to purchase supplies - but I advocate for using what you have.

-Are you ready to try making a yarn wall hanging?
-I’d love to know how it works out for you in the comments!
+Are you ready to try a yarn wall hanging DIY?
+I’d love to know how this home decor project works out for you in the comments!

-If you like this simple decorating project, I’d love for you to check out these other easy ideas:
+If you like this simple decorating idea, I’d love for you to check out these other easy craft ideas and helpful posts: